-Are music lessons a good option for your child?
+Are music lessons for kids a good option for your child?
 If so, what’s the best way to learn to play during kid music lessons?

 We offer classes as young as 1st grade.
 Ukulele, Guitar, Piano, and Violin.
 All instruments available online and most schools offer some or all of these at school if in-person classes are available – when you enroll, please check your school’s offerings to be sure